davidvrba/From-Simple-Transformations-to-Highly-Efficient-Jobs/README.md

 * What is happening under the cover when you send a query for execution
 * How is Spark application executed
 * How to understand query plans and use that information to optimize queries
-* Basic concepts of libraries ML Pipelines and GraphFrames
+* Basic concepts of ML Pipelines library for machine learning
-    * How to use these libraries for advanced analytics
+* Basic concepts of GraphFrames library for graph processing
-* What are basic concepts of Structured Streaming in Spark
+* How to process data in (nearly) real time in Spark (Structured Streaming)
-* News in Spark 2.2, 2.3, 2.4
+* News in Spark 2.3, 2.4, 3.0

 ## Training Outline